Judaizers

 Most Christians believe that much of the Old Covenant has been superseded, and many believe it has been completely abrogated and replaced by the Law of Christ.
-The Christian debate over Judaizing began in the lifetime of the apostles, notably at the Council of Jerusalem and the incident at Antioch.
+The Christian debate over judaizing began in the lifetime of the apostles, notably at the Council of Jerusalem and the incident at Antioch.
 It has been carried on parallel to continuing debates about Paul the Apostle and Judaism, Protestant views of the Ten Commandments, and Christian ethics.

 Origin

-The meaning of the verb Judaize, from which the noun Judaizer is derived, can only be derived from its various historical uses.
-Its biblical meaning must also be inferred and is not clearly defined beyond its obvious relationship to the word "Jew."
+The meaning of the verb judaize, from which the noun Judaizer is derived, is derived from its various historical uses.
+Its biblical meaning is inferred and is not clearly defined beyond its obvious relationship to the word "Jew".
 The Anchor Bible Dictionary, for example, says: "The clear implication is that gentiles are being compelled to live according to Jewish customs."

-The word Judaizer comes from Judaize, which is seldom used in English Bible translations (an exception is the Young's Literal Translation for Galatians 2:14).
+The word Judaizer comes from judaize, which is seldom used in English Bible translations (an exception is the Young's Literal Translation for Galatians 2:14).